Methamphetamine/sourcemod-discord-ripext/README.md

 # sourcemod-discord
-Discord API for Sourcemod.
-There's a lot more to add.
-Changes will be happening that will break existing plugins, sorry.
-Still a bit messy
+Discord API for Sourcemod using only [ripext](https://github.com/ErikMinekus/sm-ripext) version.

 # IMPORTANT
 Before you are able to send messages, you have to create a websocket connection with the bot atleast once.
 Simply, do this: